stteff/An-Open-Educational-RPi-Robot/README.md

   3. Use the [Etcher](https://etcher.io/) SD card utility (or a similar one) to transfer the Raspbian to the SD card
   4. Connect Raspberry Pi to an internet network using an Ethernet cable and boot
   5. Log in as pi user
-  6. At the command line interface, invoke the configuration utility raspi-config:
+  6. At the command line interface, invoke the configuration utility raspi-config by typing:
   ```
   sudo raspi-config
   ```